malexandra13/Licenta/README.md

 Payment option for services, using the Stripe and Volley combination;

 For Owners:
--Log in using their Google account or create a new account.;
+Log in using their Google account or create a new account;
--Add one or more beauty salons.;
+Add one or more beauty salons;
--Create accounts for employees;
+Create accounts for employees;
--Add and manage the services offered by the salon;
+Add and manage the services offered by the salon;
--View the list of available salons;
+View the list of available salons;
--Generate statistics to evaluate the salon's performance;
+Generate statistics to evaluate the salon's performance;

 For Employees:
--Log in using the account created by the owner;
+Log in using the account created by the owner;
--View their personal work schedule;
+View their personal work schedule;
--View appointments assigned to them by clients;
+View appointments assigned to them by clients;

 ## Screenshots